 As the brochures in your family’s mailbox may attest, colleges and universities develop ample materials to provide information to prospective students.
 Through a combination of email, print, video, social media, and other communications, schools want to provide students with a better understanding of their academic offerings and student experience.
 Many of these communications embed the opportunity for recipients to indicate they're interested in receiving additional information.

 Students often delete these messages or disregard the mailed materials.
 But by not responding, you may miss an opportunity to learn more about specific aspects of an institution.
 Simply providing your contact information will allow you the opportunity to serve as a passive consumer, meaning you'll continue to receive information and learn more without spending additional time conducting focused research.
 Sharing your contact information will also signal your interest in a particular college or university.
-This is important, because some colleges and universities track “demonstrated interest” in their institution and incorporate it as part of the admission process.
+This is important because some colleges and universities track demonstrated interest in their institution and incorporate it as part of the admission process.

 Reframe your perception of published costs

+At first glance, the cost of attending a four-year private college or university may appear beyond a student or family’s financial means, but they're rarely indicative of a school’s true cost.
 Students who don't consider four-year private colleges and universities based solely on the published total cost of attendance are at risk of the aforementioned undermatching.
-Financial aid and scholarship opportunities often allow for a significant reduction to that published cost.
-Institutions committed to meeting 100% of demonstrated need ensure that students and families are able to afford the experience.
-For example, Colby College listed its total cost of attendance as $71,250–$72,500 for the 2018–2019 academic year.
-Because the College meets 100% of demonstrated need, students and families may pay anywhere from $0 to the total published cost, depending on the amount of financial aid they qualify for based on the College’s review of their financial situation.
+Financial aid and scholarship opportunities often allow for a significant reduction in published costs.
+Institutions committed to meeting 100% of demonstrated needs ensure that students and families are able to afford the experience, resulting in students and families paying anywhere from $0 to the total published cost, depending on the amount of financial aid they qualify for based on a college’s review of their financial situation.

 Some students disregard selective colleges and universities that match their academic credentials because of a published cost of attendance that they would not be expected to pay.
 Before deciding to apply, confirm whether or not a college or university is committed to meeting 100% of your demonstrated need and if a school has a no-loan policy.
 It could mean that your total cost of attendance at a private school is less than the total cost of attendance at a state institution.